Which of the following is NOT a type of accounting commonly recog... | Study Prep in Pearson+

 1

 Step 1: Understand the types of accounting commonly recognized in the field of financial accounting.
-These include Financial Accounting, Tax Accounting, and Managerial Accounting.
+These include Financial Accounting, Managerial Accounting, and Tax Accounting.
+Each of these serves distinct purposes within the accounting profession.

-Step 2: Financial Accounting focuses on preparing financial statements for external users, such as investors and creditors.
+Step 2: Financial Accounting focuses on preparing financial statements for external users, such as investors, creditors, and regulatory agencies.
+It adheres to standardized principles like GAAP or IFRS.

-Step 3: Tax Accounting deals with preparing tax returns and ensuring compliance with tax laws and regulations.
+Step 3: Managerial Accounting is concerned with providing information to internal users, such as managers, to aid in decision-making, budgeting, and performance evaluation.

-Step 4: Managerial Accounting involves providing internal reports and analysis to help management make informed business decisions.
+Step 4: Tax Accounting deals with preparing and filing tax returns, ensuring compliance with tax laws, and planning strategies to minimize tax liabilities.

-Step 5: Medical Accounting is not a recognized type of accounting in the field of financial accounting.
-It is specific to healthcare organizations and does not fall under the standard categories of accounting.
+Step 5: Medical Accounting is not a recognized type of accounting within the field of financial accounting.
+It is not a standard category and does not align with the core functions of financial, managerial, or tax accounting.

 Watch next